Meet the Team That Makes Masonicare Great

 Senior Director, ALSA Partnerships

 Rachael is Senior Director of ALSA Partnerships.
 These are senior residential communities that contract with Masonicare to bring in Assisted Living Services.
 Rachael currently oversees eight such partnerships throughout Connecticut.
 Seniors who receive our services are supported by a team of Masonicare Registered Nurses and Certified Nursing Assistants.
 They work with each client in their residence to help them achieve their highest level of well-being.

 Rachael joined Masonicare in 2015 as a Medicaid Billing Supervisor in the Finance Department.
 She moved into her current role last July.
 Her career also includes a management role in a home care agency.
 She has an A.S. degree from Middlesex Community College and her B.S. in Studio Art from Southern CT State University.

 Currently a fellow of the LeadingAge Connecticut Leadership Academy, Rachael says, “My hope is that I can make a difference in the way we provide care to elders.”

-Rob Leake is the Corporate Director of Finance for Masonicare.
+Rob Leake is the Director of Financial Operations & Executive Director of Hospital Services.
 He is responsible for the oversight of all financial operating and reporting functions within the continuum.
 Rob joined Masonicare in July 2016.
 He previously worked at Claro Group Consulting and the Connecticut Children's Medical Center.